SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 js-angular-forms-11-Using-HostBinding

-**HostBinding** is a **decorator** that marks a DOM property as a host-binding property and supplies configuration metadata.
+We use the `HostBinding` **decorator** to mark a DOM property as a host-binding property.

+It also supplies configuration metadata.

-Angular automatically checks host property bindings during change detection, and if a binding changes, it updates the host element of the directive.
+Angular performs automatic checks on host property bindings during change detection.

+If a binding change is detected, it updates the host element of the directive.

 ```js
 import { HostBinding } from '@angular/core'